Elora, Ontario: History

 A street in Elora after an ice storm; early 1900s.

 Charles Allan and Andrew Geddes laid out a town site on the west side of the river.
-By 1848, village lots were being sold and the settlement was incorporated into a village in 1858.
-The commercial area was near the grist mill, by the waterfalls (Mill St.) and eventually moved further up the hill.
+By 1848, village lots were being sold, and the settlement was incorporated into a village in 1858.
+The commercial area was near the grist mill, by the waterfalls (Mill St.), and eventually moved further up the hill.

-The Smith's Canadian Gazetteer of 1846 describes Elora as having a beautiful waterfalls and a deep channel carved by the river in the limestone rock.
-At the time there were only 100 inhabitants but two churches, three mills and a post office.
-Otherwise there were a few tradesmen and a single tavern.
+The Smith's Canadian Gazetteer of 1846 describes Elora as having beautiful waterfalls and a deep channel carved by the river in the limestone rock.
+At the time, there were only 100 inhabitants but two churches, three mills, and a post office.
+Otherwise, there were a few tradespeople and a single tavern.

 In the 1850s and 1860s, Elora was a major agricultural marketplace.
-Stores in the downtown area sold many types of goods.
-The flour mill and saw mill were powered by the Grand River.
-In 1869 the population was 1,500.
-By 1870, several other mills, two distilleries, a carpet factory, tannery and two furniture factories were operating.
+Stores in the downtown area sold a wide range of goods.
+The flour mill and saw were powered by the Grand River.
+In 1869, the population was 1,500.
+By 1870, several other mills, two distilleries, a carpet factory, a tannery, and two furniture factories were operating.
 While there were some earlier private providers of electricity on a small scale, more extensive provision of power, by Ontario Hydropower, began in 1914.

 Elora Mill

-The extant five-storey Elora grist mill was built in 1832, and through its history housed a sawmill, distillery and flour mill.
-In the 1970s, it became a hotel called the Elora Mill Inn, which closed in 2010.
+The extant five-storey Elora grist mill was built in 1832 and, over its history, housed a sawmill, distillery, and flour mill.
+In the 1970s, it became the Elora Mill Inn, which closed in 2010.
 Plans were submitted to convert the building to condominiums and a hotel, and in 2017 a report stated "Elora Mill Inn and Spa, a $120 million project expected to bring a world class resort and 250 jobs to the area when it opens in Spring 2018.
 Following a $27 million renovation, the Elora Mill Hotel and Spa, owned by Pearle Hospitality, opened in July 2018, employing 170 people and featuring 30 rooms and a restaurant.
 Construction of the condominium section of the property was to begin in 2019.

 In February 2020, the property was awarded a Heritage Recognition Award by Heritage Centre Wellington.